cselab/old_korali/doc/mkdocs/docs/installation.md

 **Compilation options:**

-build the default option (uses use_torc=0):
+Build the default option (uses use_torc=0):
 ```sh
 	make
 ```

-build the OpenMP version:
+Build the OpenMP version:
 ```sh
 	make use_omp=1
 ```

-build the TORC-based version:
+Build the TORC-based version:
 ```sh
 	make use_torc=1
 ```

-build the serial version:
+Build the serial version:
 ```sh
 	make  use_omp=0  use_torc=0
 ```